Delayed discharges from hospital

 Delays by discharge setting

-In April 2023, a weekly average of 62% of patients waiting for a short-term care bed were delayed, having increased 10 percentage points from May 2021.
-Whilst the proportion of patients requiring home care who were delayed has been consistently lower than other types of support, around 52% of patients are delayed waiting for home care.
-Therefore, all three of these settings represent significant bottlenecks for being discharged out of hospital.
+In May 2024, a weekly average of 57% of patients due to be discharged to a short-term care bed were delayed, having decreased only by 3 percentage points from May 2021.
+The proportion of long-stay patients requiring home care who were delayed has been consistently lower than other types of support.
+Since the beginning of 2024, the proportion of patients who were delayed waiting for home care has slowly fallen from an average of 52% in January 2024 to 43% delayed in May 2024.
+While this indicates that capacity may be slowly improving in home care services, it should not be underestimated that all three of these settings represent significant bottlenecks for being discharged out of hospital.

 Pressures on social care services are well acknowledged.
 Growing demand, staff shortages in both domiciliary care and care homes, and under-investment have greatly reduced the capacity to provide care.